How SaaS Startups Should Be Using Google Ads

 Software is an intangible product.
 You can’t feel it, you can’t smell it, and you can’t see it.
 This makes the process of assessing and comparing software difficult, which is why most people in the market for SaaS software compare several options before they buy.

 SaaS companies understand this, which is why they make it easy to test their products through free trials.
-As a startup, you can take advantage of this need to compare by targeting competing brand names and products as keywords within Google AdWords.
+As a startup, you can take advantage of this need to compare by targeting competing brand names and products as keywords within Google Ads.

 Companies running aggressive competitive ads on Basecamp’s brand search